-The 70 sample runs this study completes fills a gap in knowledge about turbidity in the Spokane River from Hangman Creek.
+This study fills a gap in knowledge about turbidity in the Spokane River from Hangman Creek.
 To accurately determine the extent of the effect, what is needed is a study using continuous turbidity data loggers in the Spokane River system.
 Continuous turbidity data could be converted to total suspended solids (TSS) to accurately determine the effect (severity score) on fish in the river.
 This would more accurately show the effect of Hangman Creek on Spokane River's native redband trout.